zscaler/terraform-provider-zpa/docs/resources/zpa_pra_console_controller.md

     id = [zpa_pra_portal_controller.this.id]
   }
 }
 ```

-## Attributes Reference
+## Schema

 ### Required

+The following arguments are supported:

-* `name` - (Required) The name of the privileged console.
+- `name` - (String) The name of the privileged console.

-* `description` - (Required) The description of the privileged console.
-* `pra_application` - The Privileged Remote Access application segment resource
+- `pra_application` (Block Set, Max: 1) The Privileged Remote Access application segment resource
     - `id` - (String) The unique identifier of the Privileged Remote Access-enabled application.
     ~> **NOTE** This is the ID for each `apps_config` block within `common_apps_dto`
-* `pra_portals` - The Privileged Remote Access Portal resource
+- `pra_portals` (Block Set) The Privileged Remote Access Portal resource
-    - `id` - (List) The unique identifier of the privileged portal.
+    - `id` - (List of Strings) The unique identifier of the privileged portal.

-## Attribute Reference
+### Optional

 In addition to all arguments above, the following attributes are exported:

+- `description` - (String) The description of the privileged console.
+- `enabled` - (Boolean) Whether or not the privileged console is enabled.
+- `icon_text` - (String) The privileged console icon.
+The icon image is converted to base64 encoded text format.
-* `microtenant_id` (Optional) The unique identifier of the Microtenant for the ZPA tenant.
-If you are within the Default Microtenant, pass microtenantId as 0 when making requests to retrieve data from the Default Microtenant.
+- `microtenant_id` (String) The unique identifier of the Microtenant for the ZPA tenant.
+If you are within the Default Microtenant, pass microtenantId as `0` when making requests to retrieve data from the Default Microtenant.
 Pass microtenantId as null to retrieve data from all customers associated with the tenant.

 ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
 The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.